The Alcoholic in Me

 David looked confused.
 “How much rum did you put in?”

 “Half maybe?”
-I giggled a lot, and I stumbled a bit even though we weren’t moving.
+I said, giggling.
+I stumbled a lot even though we weren’t moving.

 David snatched my cup and brought me to the kitchen.
 “We’re getting you some water.
 You’ve probably had, like, twelve shots worth.”

 I remember feeling like a badass in the moment.
 My first time being drunk, and I had that many shots of rum?
 Plus the shots of vodka?
 It was awesome.
 I felt awesome.
 I felt happy and free.
-But I trusted David, so I drank water until the party ended and we all went our separate ways.
+But I trusted David, so I drank water until the party ended and half the team went our separate ways.

-Before my first day of fifth grade, my dad drove his company car drunk and crashed it into his boss’s garage.
-When my mom and Andrew, my oldest brother, met him at the hospital, my dad’s blood alcohol level was two and a half times the legal limit — and that was hours after he supposedly had stopped drinking.
+Before my first day of fifth grade, my dad drove his company car while drunk and crashed it into his boss’s garage.
+When my mom and Andrew met him at the hospital, my dad’s blood alcohol level was two and a half times the legal limit — and that was hours after he supposedly had stopped drinking.
 My mom had to lie to the doctors and tell them that Dad’s dad just died, even though Pappy died three years earlier.

-I was supposed to stay with my parents for the last month of summer vacation.
-I was nervous about staying with them for so long — the longest since high school — because of how triggering their actions were to my anxiety.
-My parents yelled at each other every time they spoke — it was like they didn’t know how to have a conversation.
-Since there was alcohol available, I drank to distract myself.
-Multiple nights in a row I drank by myself until I was tipsy.
-The more I drank, the guiltier I felt.
+I was supposed to stay with my parents until summer vacation was over and I started my senior year of college.
+I was going to be there for five weeks, which I was nervous about staying with them for so long — the longest since high school — because I don’t get along with my parents well.
+For two weeks straight, my parents yelled at each other every time they spoke.
+They didn’t know how to have a genuine conversation.
+Since there was more than enough alcohol in the cabinets, I drank to distract myself.
+Multiple nights in a row I drank blue Hawaiian Punch and vodka by myself until I was tipsy.

-The last night I stayed at home before I decided to couch surf until school started, my mom had both almost entire fifths of vodka and Kahlua.
+One night, my mom drank a fifth of vodka and a fifth of Kahlua by herself.
 By the time I was heading to bed closer to 10:30 p.m., she was on her fifth drink.
-I was tossing and turning at one point and noticed that the bathroom light was on down the hall, but I didn’t think anything of it.
-Another half hour later, and the bathroom light was still on.
-I had a bad feeling, so I rushed out of bed.
+I was tossing and turning and noticed that the bathroom light was on down the hall.
+I didn’t think anything of it then.
+Another half hour later, the bathroom light was still on.
+I had a bad feeling.
+I rushed out of bed.
 I found my mother, who had been using a wheelchair for the past seven years, on the floor of the bathroom.
+She fell.

 “Mom, how long have you been here?”
 I yelled.